 5. Use test or dummy data

-- Stress test it by putting in scenarios that should cause the model to run of out cash, grow at a flat rate (no changes) and other scenarios that are easy to sense check
+Stress test it by putting in scenarios that should cause the model to run of out cash, grow at a flat rate (no changes), or that create other scenarios that are easy to sense check.

 Inherent Tensions in Model Building